pradyparanjpe/PathPandem/README.md

 # Brief epidemiological explanation:
 - Herd immunity starts reducing viral presence in community after viral steady state. i.e. plot of *Active* patients flattens.
 This happens when [1 - (1/R_{0})] fraction of the community becomes resistant.
 (Through vaccination or exposure)
 - Medicine development is fairly a rare event given the rightful stringency involved in testing.
-- With small population size, random fluctuations become impactful.
-Multiple runs with same parameters are recommended.
-- Visualization is recommended only with very small population size.